C2SM-RCM/CCLM2CMOR/README.rst

 structure and filenames.

-Before running the program type ``export IGNORE_ATT_COORDINATES=1`` into your terminal to make the derotation possible.
+Before running the program type ``export IGNORE_ATT_COORDINATES=1`` into your terminal to make the derotation possible or include it into your terminal configuration file (e.g. .bashrc).

 The script is run with ``python cmorlight.py [OPTIONS]``.
 All available command line options are displayed when using the ``--help`` option and